 The appeal process starts with an application to either the County Tax Board or the State Tax Court.
 For the past several years, most appeals were due on April 1.
 However, due to recent change in law, most Monmouth County Tax Appeals are now due on January 15.
 Our firm will handle all filings and appearances before the County Tax Board or State Tax Court.
 The deadline for appeals on “added assessments” (i.e.; assessments for improvements made to properties after the October 1 assessment date) is generally due on December 1.
 Please contact us at least 3 weeks prior to the appropriate filing deadline in order to start the process.

-Finally, we are pleased to announce that our firm works with a team of highly qualified appraisers, throughout New Jersey, who will not only prepare your report, but will also testify at your hearing if necessary to ensure that your property receives the proper assessment.
+Finally, we are pleased to announce that our tax appeal law firm works with a team of highly qualified appraisers, throughout New Jersey, who will not only prepare your report, but will also testify at your hearing if necessary to ensure that your property receives the proper assessment.
 Much of our success in winning our tax appeals is attributable to the knowledge and experience of our appraisers.
 Very often, the reports prepared by our appraisers are so persuasive that we receive settlement offers at the same value as the estimates prepared by our appraisers.
 Please see our appraiser Bio page (coming soon).